18.1. Introduction

 1.2

 The application may be rejected, meaning that, after examination of the application, the Registrar or the Registrar's delegate is satisfied that the application has not been made in accordance with this Act (see section 6 definition), or there are grounds for rejecting it, and after giving the applicant an opportunity to be heard, has rejected the application (subsections 33(3) and (4)).
-The rejection of the application is advertised in the Official Journal (section 34).
+The rejection of the application is published (section 34).

 1.3